FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### USING USEQUERY

+- Adding the enabled prop prevents react query from running immediately!
+Turns out that it was not being triggered by the status check!
+It is just build to run immediately upon render.
 - Suitable for handling any post and get requests in that it complements axios giving it superpowers as :-

 - It eliminates the need for a try catch statements as it has its own eventHandlers for handling errors and loading states. eg onError , onLoading , onSuccess